litmuschaos/litmus-e2e/README.md

 Visit [LitmusChaos CI](https://litmuschaos.github.io/litmus-e2e) to get the pipeline execution details.

-# Generic E2E Pipeline:
+# Pod-Level E2E Pipeline:

-The Generic pipeline covers the test for litmus generic experiments which include some before and after chaos validation and performance checks for different litmus components.
+The Pod-Level pipeline covers the tests for litmus pod-level generic experiments which include some before and after chaos validation and performance checks for different litmus components.

 ### Different Stages: